b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s), r"(\d)\]," => s"\1],\n")
 ```

-After long last we can define `getSpearmCorAndPval` and apply it to `animals`
+At long last we can define `getSpearmCorAndPval` and apply it to `animals`
 data frame.

 ```jl